samuelkriegerbonini-dev/AstroBurst/README.md

 - Plate solving via astrometry.net (auto-downsample for large images, results rescaled to full resolution)
 - WCS coordinate readout and pixel/world conversion (TAN/SIN/ARC/CAR projections, SIP distortion)
 - Labeled field annotations drawn as a toggleable overlay

+### For Scientists: ASDF Quick-Look
+ASDF is the native format of the JWST calibration pipeline and the primary format of the **Roman Space Telescope** — and almost no desktop tool opens it.
+AstroBurst ships one of the only non-Python ASDF readers in existence:
+- Full ASDF container parsing in Rust: block index, zlib/bzip2/lz4 decompression, YAML tree
+- gWCS extraction (approximated to a standard projection for readout), science-array discovery, tree/metadata explorer
+- Spectral cube support: click-to-extract spectra with automatic wavelength unit conversion
+- Aperture photometry with optional Gaia DR3 cross-match, FFT diagnostics, 16K-bin histograms
+- **Headless mode**: an optional Axum REST server (`--features server`) plus an async Python client (`agent/`) expose the pipeline for notebooks, batch jobs, and automation — no GUI required

+On the quick-look roadmap: DQ-flag overlays, ERR-array display, and unit-aware pixel readout (MJy/sr).

 ## Installation